-Why would an educator use Sum It Up?
-It is a flexible strategy that may be used as a lesson in itself, a reflection at the end of a lesson or session, or as a generalization tool.
+Sum It Up is a flexible strategy that may be used as a lesson in itself, reflection at the end of a lesson or session, or generalization tool.
 I find that this strategy is beneficial for helping students in kindergarten through high school build comprehension and writing skills.

 - Begin by sharing a short passage, photo, or line drawing.

-- Underline or note the main ideas as they read or examine.
+- Underline or note the main ideas as they read or examine the text.

-- Always provide an example (visual and or auditory) of what you want the student to do or create.
+- Provide an example (visual and/or auditory) of what you want the student to do or create.

 - Discuss the main ideas.

-- Work on ordering the sentences (spoken and/or written), connecting them with transition words.
+- Order the sentences (spoken and/or written) and connect them with transition words.

 Ticket Out the Door

 Ticket Out the Door may be modified for students who do not have the ability to directly speak or for those who struggle with generating a summary or developing an idea in a short amount of time.
-For these students, it can be helpful to provide a communication board featuring options to choose from.
+For these students, it can be helpful to provide a communication board or offer opportunities to draw a picture summarizing what they have learned.

 Comics